Writing and Editing Services

 I have been a full-time writer for three years.
 Before that, I practiced law for almost 40 years and in parallel coached high school and club basketball for 24 years.
 I published articles regularly as an attorney, taught legal writing and was a writing coach to young attorneys at an international law firm.
 As a basketball coach, I wrote and gave countless talks to schools, parents and players and wrote an assortment of short works as part of my role as coach and mentor.

 As much as I enjoyed the practice of law and coaching, I had a burning desire to write professionally, and eventually retired from both.
 Since devoting myself full time to writing, I have written five books, three of which are published and the other two set for publication in 2019.
-I am also currently writing a work of fiction and working with a new client on a legacy work, hoping to publish both in 2019 as well.
+I am also currently writing a work of fiction as well as with new clients on legacy works.

 In addition, I write original blogs and speeches for others and edit a wide range of work, including blogs, promotional and marketing statements, manuscripts, college application essays and articles and other short works.